 All levels welcome.

-Barre fitness has grown in popularity over the past few years; inspired by the movements of ballet, barre is a combination of fitness elements—including Pilates, yoga and functional training.
+Barre fitness has grown in popularity over the past few years.
+It’s a combination of fitness elements—including Pilates, yoga and functional training— inspired by the movements of Ballet.
 Barre is highly effective in improving cardiovascular health, muscle development, and flexibility.
-It involves the barre used in ballet and some additional equipment used in Pilates and other workouts such as weights, tubing and exercise balls.
+It involves the barre used in ballet as well as some additional equipment used in Pilates and other workouts; such as weights, tubing and exercise balls.

 While there are terms that are specific to ballet, barre is not just for students from a dance background.
 Barre is a safe way to cater to a range of individuals at different levels with varying potential injuries.
 More men are becoming interested in the class to use it as a cross-training workout and the focus on stretching throughout the workout.